seymafirat/crypto-search-app/README.md

 ## 🥳Purpose

-You can list bitcoins from Nomics api.
-You can search and see detail for bitcoins.
+You can list and search bitcoins from Nomics api.
+You can see detail for bitcoins.
+Api's documentation is 👇🏻https://nomics.com/docs/#tag/Currencies-Ticker

 ## 🌟Screenshot
 <p align="center">